maryrosecook/code-lauren/pages/offsetting-two-moving-shapes.md

 }
 ```

-Does your code use one name for the distance of both rectangles from the left (as the code above does with `left-dist`)?
+Does your code use one name for the distance of the centers of both rectangles from the left (as the code above does with `left-dist`)?
 Or does your code use a different name for each rectangle (eg `left-dist-one` and `left-dist-two`)?

 If your code uses two different names, change it so it only uses one.
 This makes your code shorter and, therefore, easier to understand.